FabioBatSilva/TinyWheel/README.md

 **NOTICE: THIS IS UNDER ACTIVE DEVELOPMENT, USE AT YOUR OWN RISK**

-This repository contains the source code for the TinyWheel.

 The TinyWheel allows you to check your battery, speed and some other stats from your wheel using a ESP32 device.